+GRADE 12 1 SEMESTER WEIGHTED

-WEIGHTED .5 JTHS CREDIT 3 JJC HOURS
+.5 JTHS CREDIT

+3 JJC HOURS

-Prerequisites: English 3 and appropriate ACCUPLACER, ACT, or SAT placement scores.
+Prerequisites: English 3 and meet Joliet Junior College placement criteria.

 Students will acquire writing skills necessary for success in college.
 It is required for students intending to continue in a baccalaureate program.
 Special emphasis is placed upon summary writing, exposition, and argumentation.